 Here’s an idea to grow your revenue and reduce the chance of getting blacklisted.
 If you know your clients are heavy email users, why not get them away from your IP address?
-Offer to install them professional email service like Gsuite or Office 365.
-Your clients will benefit, but they don’t know how to set up MX on your server.
+Offer to install professional email services like Gsuite or Office 365.
+Your clients will benefit but don’t know how to set up MX on your server.
 Help them with that, and make extra revenue.

 19. Make billing, tickets, and other admin work a breeze

 Once you get to around 100 clients, it doesn’t make sense to manually send invoices and handle tickets via emails.
 That’s when a system like WHMCS comes in very, very handy!
 It will automatically send invoice reminders to all your clients.
 And since customer support in web hosting is very important, you will be happy to know that WHMCS has a ticketing system as well!

 Earlier in this guide, we mentioned you could resell SSL certificates, well, that’s a couple of clicks away with WHMCS.
 Now that I think about it, perhaps we should write a review of WHMCS because it’s a helpful tool for growing a web hosting business.

 With WHMCS, it’s easy to automate domain registration and open new web hosting accounts, and pretty much any action in your web hosting business can be automated.

 20. Pick a great dedicated server or datacenter

 When I first started my web hosting company, I bought a reseller plan from a local web hosting company.
 We designed websites, and we needed a place to host them.
 Once we grew enough, we rented a dedicated server, and that was a big turning point for us.
 Unlike some web hosting companies, we weren’t overselling a lot, and our clients entrusted us with renewals.